MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-host-powershell.md

 ## Step 2: Configure your deployment

-Then, we will need to set the configuration settings for the Azure Kubernetes Service host.
+Then, we'll need to set the configuration settings for the Azure Kubernetes Service host.
 For a failover cluster deployment, you must specify the `-wssdImageDir` and the `-cloudConfigLocation`.
 In a Single Node Azure Stack HCI deployment, all the parameters are optional and they will be set to the default value.
 If the deployment type is not specified, `SingleNode` is the default. **However, it is recommended to use a failover cluster.**

 Configure your deployment with the following command.